PeterBengtson/control-tower-log-aggregator/README.md

 ```
 followed by a first deployment command of:
 ```
-sam deploy --guided --config-file=samconfig.toml
+sam deploy --guided
 ```
-This will guide you interactively through setting the parameter overrides and then deploy the log aggregation application.
+This will guide you interactively through setting the parameter overrides before it deploys the log aggregation application.

 Next time you need to deploy or update, simply do a:
 ```